- Parents Home

 The sports and activities that can cause spondylolysis often are very competitive and attract motivated, driven kids and teens.
 So it's important to keep your child's temperament in mind when dealing with spondylolysis and its recovery.

-After spondylolysis, kids and teens need to keep up with the proper techniques and sports safety measures they learned in recovery.
+After a spondylolysis diagnosis, kids and teens need to keep up with the proper techniques and sports safety measures they learned in recovery.
 They should maintain their core strength and flexibility, and take breaks between sports seasons, games, and competitions.
+Pain from spondylolysis can return if kids do not properly maintain core strength and flexibility.

 Also, be sure that your kids know to immediately stop an activity that causes back pain.
 They should see their health care provider and not return to play until the pain goes away.